josephstalin117/josephstalin117.github.io/_posts/2022-1-18-reference-format.markdown

 \bibitem{Bi_Yuan_2017}

-M.-T. Luong, H. Pham and C. D. Manning. ``Effective Approaches to Attention-based Neural Machine Translation", in \emph{Proc. of the 2015 Conference on Empirical Methods in Natural Language Processing}, Lisbon, Portugal, 2015, pp. 1412--1421
+T. Luong, H. Pham and C. Manning, ``Effective Approaches to Attention-based Neural Machine Translation", in \emph{Proc. of the 2015 Conference on Empirical Methods in Natural Language Processing}, Lisbon, Portugal, 2015, pp. 1412--1421
 ```

 注意点